BearBoss-Zheng/SpringInAction6_Note/Spring.md

 Manual testing implies that there’s a human involved and thus potential for human error and inconsistent testing.
 Automated tests are more consistent and repeatable.

 Recognizing this, the Spring Initializr gives you a test class to get started.
-The following listing shows the baseline test class.
+The following listing shows the baseline test class.

 ```java
 package sia.tacocloud;